H2OKing89/TwoToneEnhancements/README.md

 This project provides Python scripts that extend the functionality of the TwoToneDetect software, which monitors audio from fire department dispatch radios.
 TwoToneDetect identifies specific tones that correspond to different fire departments and triggers predefined commands.
 This project includes two primary Python scripts:

 1. **TwoToneDetect Pre-Notification**: Triggered immediately when tones are detected.
 It sends a webhook notification with information about the detected tones.
 2. **TwoToneDetect Audio Notification**: Triggered after the dispatch audio has been recorded.
-This script uploads the audio file to an FTP server and sends a webhook notification with the URL to the file.
+This script uploads the audio file to an FTP server, verifies its integrity, and sends a webhook notification with the URL to the file.

 These scripts are designed to integrate seamlessly with TwoToneDetect and provide enhanced notification and monitoring capabilities.